AriFordsham/GHCWiki/remote-gh-ci.md

 - We can have **multiple instances of a GHC Session** on the GHC API, each running TH and/or interpreted code.
 Right now this is not possible because the linker's state is global.

+- The virtual CWD in `InteractiveEval` is not necessary, because the GHCi process has its own CWD.

 ## Disadvantages

 - We can't directly share data between interpreted and compiled code, everything must be marshaled via `Binary`.